Choose among main topics of UPF clothing most frequently questions and answers or scroll to read all:

 SPF Clothing vs UPF Clothing?
 Which is right?

 The straightforward answer is that SPF is a factor for lotions and UPF is a factor for clothing.
-Clothing brands labelled as SPF protection are misleading.
+Clothing brands labeled as SPF protection are misleading.

 Why SPF is different from UPF?